 - Verification of information supplied by the applicant

 The applicant must verify information in the application by affidavit and must sign a statement authorizing the Estate Law Specialist Board, Inc. to independently contact his or her references.
 In his or her application, the applicant must waive any alleged claim against the Estate Law Specialist Board, Inc. and/or its affiliated organization, NAEPC, arising out of the reference responses, the application process, and/or denial of the applicant's application for certification.

 III.
 Maintenance of Certification

-After successful completion of the program, the Estate Planning Law Specialist must complete an annual statement verifying his or her continuation of professional liability insurance and completion of twelve hours of continuing legal education in estate planning during the preceding year.
+After successful completion of the program, the Estate Planning Law Specialist must complete an annual statement verifying his or her continuation of professional liability insurance and completion of fifteen (15) hours of continuing legal education in estate planning during the preceding year.

 A lawyer's certification as an Estate Planning Law Specialist is valid for five years, after which the certified attorney must re-apply for certification.
 The recertification process requires that the applicant demonstrate continued competence in estate planning.
 The applicant must demonstrate that he or she meets the same requirements of substantial involvement, peer review, educational experience and good standing, as demonstrated in the initial application.
 The applicant will NOT be required to take an examination.
 An appropriate, non-refundable, recertification fee will be charged in order to cover reasonable administrative expenses.